Rover 100 Ascot

 WHEELS, TYRES & BRAKES

-Factory standard pressed steel wheels remain fitted and are dressed with the original full-width wheel trims which are as new.
-Highly sought-after Dunlop TD SP Elite 160/65 R315 tyres retain plenty of tread and good rubber condition.
+Factory standard pressed steel wheels remain fitted and are dressed with the original full-width wheel trims which are immaculate.
+Factory fitted and highly sought-after Michelin TDXE 160/65 R315 tyres retain plenty of tread and good rubber condition.
 The dual line servo-assisted brakes with ventilated front discs pull the car up quickly and safely.

 HISTORY FILE